 Interestingly, while valence proved a crucial organizing principle in the similarity structure of the majority of adjective categories, we found that it contributed little to the model-based account of the observed graded structure.
-Our findings thus only partly converge with earlier an claim that, in contrast to nouns and verbs, the representation of adjectives is primarily organized around relative polar pairs such as big–small or clean–dirty (Bierwisch, 1967; Landau & Gleitman, 1985).
-In fact, valence even masks a similarity-based explanation of graded structure, due to its dominance in the similarity structure.
+Our findings thus only partly converge with an earlier claim that, in contrast to nouns and verbs, the representation of adjectives is primarily organized around relative polar pairs such as big–small or clean–dirty (Bierwisch, 1967; Landau & Gleitman, 1985).
+However, regardless of valence, discounting a major source of similarity structure represents a strong difference with nouns, where there is no evidence so far that the primary dimension of variability in terms of similarity (such as the size or ferociousness of animals) is systematically discounted.
+In fact, valence even masks a similarity-based explanation of graded structure in adjectives, due to its dominance in the similarity structure.
 Without considering dimensional weighting, a similarity based approach predicts that adjectives half way in between the relative polar pair (for example ‘moderately sized’ for the big-small pair) are more typical for the corresponding category (description of a quantity), since they are presumably most similar to all members in a domain (both the members referring to big and the members referring to small).
 However, it is obvious that both big and small are far more typical of the corresponding category than is moderately sized.
 The GCM escapes this conundrum by collapsing the valence dimension.

 Comparison to Other Accounts

 Some category exemplars are judged more typical than others, regardless of whether the categories comprise nouns, verbs, adjectives or even well-defined entities such as odd numbers (Armstrong, Gleitman, & Gleitman, 1983).
 As such, graded structure appears to be a universal property of categories (Barsalou, 1983).
-However, graded structure need not be tied to an underlying similarity-based structure in all these categories.
+However, graded structure needs not be tied to an underlying similarity-based structure in all these categories.
 Availability.
 According to the concept accessibility view (e.g., Hampton & Gardiner, 1983, Janczura & Nelson, 1999), typicality judgments do not depend on similarity between category members but reflect how easy it is to retrieve category exemplars due to factors such as the pre-existing associations with the category, word frequency, or familiarity with the exemplar.
 When the exemplars that are studied correspond to adjectives, similar factors might explain a graded structure.
+First, some researchers have proposed that category and instance dominance might explain typicality effects (e.g. Larochelle & Pineau, 1994, Larochelle, Richard, & Soulières, 2000).Category dominance refers to the frequency with which a superordinate is produced in response to a category member, while instance dominance refers to the frequency with which an instance or category member is produced in response to a category label.
+However, both these variables have little explanatory power, because they are often seen as a variant of the typicality effect itself to be explained (Storms, De Boeck & Ruts, 2000).
+Other measures of availability of availability do not suffer from this circularity.

 Previous studies with noun categories have shown that typicality increases as exemplars become more familiar (e.g., Hampton & Gardiner, 1983; Malt & Smith, 1982).
 To investigate if this explains the typicality structure of the adjective categories, we correlated word frequency and familiarity with the typicality judgments.
 Word lemma frequencies were obtained from the CELEX lexical database (Baayen, Piepenbrock, & van Rijn, 1993), while familiarity ratings were taken from Verheyen et al. (2012).
 Neither log-transformed lemma frequency, nor subjective frequency measured by familiarity correlated significantly with the typicality ratings of any of the categories.